 Before baking, the chicken fingers need to be coated in flour, egg/milk mixture, then corn flakes.
 There’s a rhyme & reason for all!
 Flour makes the egg stick, eggs make the corn flakes stick.
 Tip: This coating process can get a little messy, so what I usually do is have 1 hand for the wet (eggs) and 1 hand for the dry (flour and corn flakes).
 Still a little messy, but it helps!

-And now for dipping… because there HAS to be dipping when we’re talkin’ chicken fingers… serve the crispy buffalo chicken fingers with a really simple blue cheese dipping sauce.
+And now for blue cheese dip.
 I know not everyone is a huge fan of blue cheese, so your favorite ranch dressing works just as well.
 The blue cheese sauce though: blue cheese, mayo, sour cream, milk, and a little Worcestershire sauce.
 There’s a reason the two are always paired together: the creamy coolness of blue cheese hits the spot when paired with the spicy kick of buffalo.

 - 1 and 1/2 pounds skinless, boneless chicken breasts or tenders